What can I do?

-2. What are the potential benefits, and potential harmful effects?
+2. What are the potential benefits and harms of this medication?

 5. Who do I follow-up with and when?

 If you don't know the answers to the above questions, ask your health care provider at your next visit.
 Remember to take a complete list of your medications.